aurelia/aurelia/docs/engineering-notes/router-architecture-notes.md

 ## Loading a route

-The `Router#load` function supports many overloads.
+The `Router#load` function supports many overloads in terms of the range of different types of supported loading instructions.
-Let us continue this discussion considering the `load(/*arg1*/'stringPathOrRouteId', /*arg2*/optionalLoadOptions)` overload.

-- If the string `arg1` is a configured route id then we can eagerly resolve the handler/view-model/component directly and create a [viewport-instruction-tree](#viewportinstructiontree) directly.
-This saves us later doing the gymnastic of recognizing a string path using the route recognizer.
-- If the `arg1` is not a configured route id then a [viewport-instruction-tree](#viewportinstructiontree) is created in standard fashion, without eagerly recognizing the route for the given input in `arg1`.
-- Once a viewport-instruction-tree is created, it is [enqueued](#enqueuing-viewport-instruction-tree).
+The instructions are then converted to a [viewport-instruction-tree](#viewportinstructiontree) and then the tree is [enqueued](#enqueuing-viewport-instruction-tree).

 ## Enqueuing viewport-instruction-tree

+TODO

 # `ViewportInstruction`